 4. Load an existing file from the files list-box by clicking the filename.

-° Note: A second more descriptive list of log files is displayed when clicking
+° Note: A second more descriptive list of log files is displayed by clicking the yellow

-° In the `Log` menu, you can select the option that loads the last contest log
+° In the Log menu, you can select the option that loads the last contest log automatically

 5. Click the various green labels on the right and see their functions.